david-westreicher/coffeeworld/README.md

       * for every bullet: move bullet
   * `input.js` - simple wrapper for synchronous input polling

+## Development
+The actual game code is located in the `game` folder.

+**NOTICE: `game/server.js` and `game/client.js` are the fixed entry points of the framework.
+Don't rename them!**

-To start a new project:
+To start a new game:
   1. create a `game/config.js`

     ```